-RICHMOND, VA (WWBT) - Richmond police are investigating after a man was found dead May 7 in an apartment in the Fan.
+RICHMOND, VA (WWBT) - The two people charged in connection to the death of a man found May 7, 2019, in an apartment in the Fan have been sentenced.

 Charles P. Smith IV, 48, was identified as the victim in what police initially called a death investigation but later classified as a homicide.

-Donnell Young, 38, and Nicole Andrews, 41, both of Richmond, were initially charged with robbery, conspiracy to commit to robbery and possession of stolen property.
-A murder charge was added June 7.
+Donnell Young, 38, and Nicole Andrews, 41, both of Richmond, were initially charged in 2019 with robbery, conspiracy to commit to robbery and possession of stolen property.
+A murder charge was added June 7, 2019.

 Young and Andrews were arrested as part of a gang-related arrest spree by U.S. Marshals and several Richmond-area law enforcement agencies known as “Operation Washout.”

 “He always seemed like a very nice man and I know he had some entrepreneurial business endeavors and he seemed really smart," said a neighbor.

 Police responded at 11:23 a.m. for a welfare check in the 2000 block of Stuart Avenue.
 Smith was found dead in home located on the first floor shortly after.

 The Medical Examiners Office confirmed the cause of death, in this case, is sharp force injuries to neck and abdomen and the manner is homicide.